jaxxstorm/leebriggs.co.uk/_posts/2022-05-08-learning-to-love-yaml.md

 We all know one of those people who'll tell you that the answer to all infrastructure problems is a bunch of EC2 instances, a golden AMI and a load balancer.
 Those people might be right, but if take a look at your infrastructure right now, could you solve the problems in your organization by going back to building AMIs and sticking them behind a load balancer?
 Even if you can, do you really want to?
 No, I thought not.

 If you're using a configuration language to define your infrastructure, you've no doubt already run into this.
-We can see this fait accompli by watching evolution of [HCL as a language](https://github.com/hashicorp/hcl).
+We can see this fait accompli by watching the evolution of [HCL as a language](https://github.com/hashicorp/hcl).
 HCL _started_ as a simple mechanism to express JSON files, and now you can define abstractions ([modules](https://www.terraform.io/language/modules/develop)), use conditionals ([sort of](https://www.terraform.io/language/expressions/conditionals), although if you want optional parts of your infrastructure, you'll need to abuse the `count` option) and [leverage loops](https://www.terraform.io/language/meta-arguments/for_each).
 Its further apparent in [Helm](https://helm.sh/) which uses [Go templates](https://helm.sh/docs/chart_template_guide/functions_and_pipelines/) to allow you to express the complexity that inherently exists in Kubernetes deployments.

+Writing Terraform or Helm charts can leave you in a weird twilight zone where you feel like you're writing software but you're just not quite there.
 Don't believe me?
 Take a look at the [AWS Transit Gateway Module](https://github.com/terraform-aws-modules/terraform-aws-transit-gateway/blob/master/main.tf#L1-L21https://github.com/terraform-aws-modules/terraform-aws-transit-gateway/blob/master/main.tf) for Terraform.
 It has code like this in there:

 ```hcl
 locals {